SarahBateman22/Synthesizer/README.md

 # Synthesizer
-Audio wave synthesizer with GUI - Java
+Audio wave synthesizer with GUI - Java and JavaFX